silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ### Highlighting the current page

 A useful feature is highlighting the current page the user is looking at.
-We can do this with the template variable:
+We can do this with the template variable: `$LinkingMode`.
+It returns one of three values:
-	:::ss
-	$LinkingMode

-*$LinkingMode* returns one of three values:

 *  *current* - This page is being visited
 *  *link* - This page is not currently being visited
 *  *section* - A page under this page is being visited

-> For example, if you were here: "Home > Company > Staff > Bob Smith", you may want to highlight 'Company' to say you are in that section.
+For example, if you were here: "Home > Company > Staff > Bob Smith", you may want to highlight 'Company' to say you are in that section.
 If you add $LinkingMode to your navigation elements as a class, ie:

 	:::ss
 	<li class="$LinkingMode">
 	 	<a href="$Link" title="$Title.XML">$MenuTitle.XML</a>
 	</li>

-you will then be able to target a section in css (*simple/css/layout.css*), ie:
+you will then be able to target a section in css (*simple/css/layout.css*), e.g.:

 	:::css
-	.section {
+	.section { background:#ccc; }
-		background:#ccc;
-	}
-You may also style the link to the current page this way, eg:
-	:::css
-	.current {
-		/* Your styles here */
-	}

-Or, target links that are neither current nor in the same section as the current link, eg:

-	:::css
-	.link {
-		/* Your styles here */
-	}

 ## A second level of navigation